-I’ve been using speech input for more than two decades after a bout with repetitive strain injuries in my hands.
-I use Dragon Pro Individual with two add-ons: Intag, which numbers elements like buttons and links, and Utter Command, which allows you to say command phrases.
+I’ve been using speech input for more than three decades after a bout with repetitive strain injuries in my hands.

-The original Utter Command is no longer for sale, but you can read about it on the legacy site.
+(The original Utter Command is no longer for sale, but you can read about it on the legacy site.
 It still works, including on Dragon 15/Windows 10.
 You can request a copy here if you let me know why you’d like to try it, and promise to give me some feedback as you use the program.

 Here’s a video showing Utter Command in action.
-The Utter Command documentation is at the bottom of the UC Knowledge Base page.
+The Utter Command documentation is at the bottom of the UC Knowledge Base page.)

-The text and slides from the presentation I gave at AccessU include my latest thoughts on using speech input: Including Speech Input Users: What’s frustrating, what’s needed – 2018 update (PDF, slides)
+The text and slides from the presentation I gave at AccessU include my thoughts on using speech input: Including Speech Input Users: What’s frustrating, what’s needed – 2018 update (PDF, slides)

 AccessU, May 16, 2018